HoangLa95/qualitedevs2/PSs/ps1.md

 However, it is recommended not to use Git integration **for now**, if your environment offers it, for the same reasons as before.

 You should, however, ensure that the editor in use does not generate files that need to be ignored.
-If this is the case, the names of the relevant folders and files should be added to the `.gitignore` file, which will be discussed in more detail below.
+If this is the case, the names of the relevant directories and files should be added to the `.gitignore` file, which will be discussed in more detail below.
 Warning: A file that was already synchronized before being added to `.gitignore` will remain present in the remote repository.
 :::